Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 Supplements per person

-The tour winds mainly through dirt paths and country lanes, with rare intersections on busy roads and some short passages on water channels.
+This Sicily Walking tour winds mainly through dirt paths and country lanes, with rare intersections on busy roads and some short passages on water channels.

 The itinerary is designed to offer a combination of nature and culture, while providing a good level of comfort.